xpack-dev-tools/arm-none-eabi-gcc-xpack/README-PUBLISH.md

-# How to publish the xPack GNU Arm Embedded GCC binaries?
+# How to publish the xPack GNU Arm Embedded GCC binaries

 ## Build